Grass on my Grave...

 Frowning and forbidding

-Brooding at you for taking its beauty and covering her with your silvery mist.
+Brooding at you for taking its beauty and covering her

 I sat beside it taking in the sounds in the silence.